jliu1219/academic-kickstart/content/authors/admin/_index.md

 I received my Ph.D. degree in [AMSC](https://amsc.umd.edu/) program at University of Maryland in 2022, advised by [Andrew Childs](http://www.cs.umd.edu/~amchilds/).
 I received [NSF QISE-NET Triplet Award](https://qisenet.uchicago.edu/overview/) in 2021.
 Prior to that, I received my B.S. degree in Chinese Academy of Sciences Hua Loo Keng Class at Beihang University in 2017, supervised by [Ya-xiang Yuan](http://lsec.cc.ac.cn/~yyx/).

-I focus mainly on the design and analysis of quantum algorithms for scientific computational problems, including topics such as linear and nonlinear differential equations, quantum dynamics, and stochastic processes, with applications in areas such as biology and epidemiology, fluid dynamics, quantum chemistry, finance, and machine learning.
+I focus mainly on the design and analysis of quantum algorithms for scientific computational problems, including topics such as linear and nonlinear differential equations, quantum dynamics, and stochastic processes, with applications in areas such as biology and epidemiology, fluid dynamics, quantum chemistry, finance, optimization, and machine learning.